 The removal of a single tooth can lead to problems involving your other teeth shifting, your ability to chew, and problems with your jaw joint.
-To avoid these complications, Dr. Schilt will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, Dr. Schilt and Dr. Welch will discuss alternatives to extractions as well as replacement of the extracted tooth.

-For patients who are experiencing advanced stages of periodontal disease, Dr. Schilt can provide the following periodontal treatment options:
+For patients who are experiencing advanced stages of periodontal disease, Dr. Schilt and Dr. Welch can provide the following periodontal treatment options:

 Pocket Reduction Surgery – This procedure is a common way to eliminate bacteria, resulting in tissue healing and the reduction of inflammation, allowing teeth to be saved.